Our bridging workbooks are designed to help bridge cognitive exercises to real-life skills.

 What Is Bridging?

 Bridging connects the cognitive skills practiced in a session to life skill activities.
 It allows your client to comprehend better the need and reason for completing cognitive skill activities.
 Bridging activities are a great way to help your client gain effective strategies to try in daily life for conquering related obstacles.

 We believe all therapy should be translatable.
-That is why we created bridging workbooks.
+That is why we created these workbooks.

 What Are Bridging Workbooks?